-In real world, people communicate with each other via talking/writing in different-different languages or by using signs to understand and convey their messages, for this they need a medium like air on our planet.
+In the real world, people communicate with each other via talking/writing in different-different languages or by using signs to understand and convey their messages, for this they need a medium like air on our planet.

 On the other hand, they use electronic media when they are far away.
-Earlier people use telephone or fax as an electronic media but now they use internet for different online tools like social apps such as Whatsapp, Twitter, Facebook, Hike etc. to implement a faster communication in both direction, to send or receive any type of data or information in any format like text, audio or video etc.
+Earlier people use telephone or fax as an electronic media but now they use internet for different online tools like social apps such as Whatsapp, Twitter, Facebook, Hike etc. to implement a faster communication in both directions, to send or receive any type of data or information in any format like text, audio or video etc.

 THINGS TO THINGS COMMUNICATION

 But, what about things who don’t have hands to make a sign or/and no mouth to speak for example plants, air and/or devices (non-living things)?

 Then a question arises what they talk about?
 And to whom they talk?

 - For example, air, it is important to know parameters of air like speed, direction, humidity and gaseous concentration it contains, if you and I came to know parameters just by sitting at home, we could get alert and can be predictable about many things.